jcastellanosierras/snake/README.md

 ## Setup
 You must have installed live-server.
-If you don´t have it, write this in the console.
+If you don´t have it, write this in the console:
 `npm install -g live-server`

 ## Execute